mbid/mbid.github.io/posts/eqlog-type-checker-parsing.md

 }
 ```
 Since the mapping between Eqlog elements and values is maintained outside of Eqlog, we cannot inspect those values in Eqlog.
-However, since we make sure that each data value is represented by at most one Eqlog element, our Eqlog code can assume that elements of these sorts are equal if and only if their attached data values agree.
+However, since we make sure that each value is represented by at most one Eqlog element, our Eqlog code can assume that elements of these sorts are equal if and only if their attached values agree.
 This is all we shall need.

 The `program.eqlog` file also declares `StmtNode` and `StmtListNode` sorts representing statements and lists of statements, an `OptTypeNode` sort representing type nodes that might be absent, and an `ArgListNode` sort representing lists of `(Var, OptTypeNode)` pairs.